MPUSP/ignatov_et_al_2025/README.md

 ### Download Repository

 1. Clone or download this repository.
-2. Navigate to the main project folder; it should contain the subfolders `analysis`
+2. Navigate to the main project folder; it should contain the subfolder `analysis`

 ```bash
 git clone https://github.com/MPUSP/ignatov_et_al_2025.git